Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

 Stuffed pizzas are also common in Chicago.
 The dough is added to a pan followed by toppings and cheese, and then another layer of dough.
 Thin crust can also be found in Chicago, but unlike New York-style, the pizza crust is crispier and often cut into squares.

-As an alternative option to the option below, Frog & Firkin in Main Gate Square offers deep dish pizza similar to Chicago-style.
+Although it isn’t a pizza-focussed restaurant, Frog & Firkin in Main Gate Square deserves a mention for their deep dish pizza similar to Chicago-style.

 Rocco’s Little Chicago Pizzeria